Malanda, Queensland: Attractions

 The Malanda Falls Conservation Park is just opposite the Malanda Falls.
 It offers a short walk through the rainforest and an opportunity to see a wide range of rainforest trees.

-The Peeramon Hotel is 6 km to the east of the town, It was once a siding for the Tolga-Millaa Millaa railway.
-Today the solitary pub is the only reminder of a once-thriving town which was surveyed in 1907.
-The publican has a collection of antique telephones.
-The hotel suffered some serious damage from Cyclone Larry in March 2006.
+Platypus and tree-kangaroos are some of the animals that can be seen in the conservation park.

+Bromfield Swamp is part of the headwaters of the North Johnstone River.
+It is the crater of an extinct volcano.
+It is home to a population of sarus cranes.

 The Malanda Mosaic Trail starts at the town library.
 Ten vibrant artworks commemorate the rich history of Malanda's community – the Original Inhabitants, Hardships and Struggles, Transport, Commerce, Recollections, Early Settlers, the Dairy Industry, Recreation and Looking Ahead.
 Close study of the individual mosaics (each of which contains a blue butterfly) reveals many details camouflaged in the intricate designs, and the handmade ceramic border tiles tell more about the theme of the central mosaic.
 Mosaics were made by former resident Felicity Wallis.

-It is possible to swim with platypus at the base of Malanda Falls.
-The North Johnstone River is free of crocodiles.

-Tree-kangaroos have been seen crossing the road over the top of Malanda Falls.